FOSTER for Industry

 Fusion sector secondment scheme

-UKAEA is at the initial scoping stages of a scheme that can help industry partners second skilled workforce to each other more flexibly, in order to cope with the peaks and troughs of skills demands and encourage the development of staff in different working environments.
-Industry representatives are welcome to suggest ideas as to how this might be achieved practically, and any risks or opportunities they foresee.
+UKAEA is scoping a scheme that can help industry partners second skilled workforce to each other more flexibly to cope with the peaks and troughs of skills demands and encourage the development of staff in different working environments.
+Industry representatives are welcome to suggest ideas on how we can achieve this along with any risks or opportunities.

 Collaboration between industry and academia